NCSGgroup/SaGEA/README.md

 This project is developed based on Python 3.9 and the dependencies are listed in `requirements.txt`.

-Use this code to download the dependencies.
+Use this code to download the dependencies:

 `pip install -r requirements.txt`

-# Features
+# Quick Start

-- Auto-collecting GRACE(-FO) level-2 products and related auxiliary files.
-- Commony used methodologies and technologies of GRACE(-FO)'s post-processing.
-- Types of Error assessment/quantification of GRACE(-FO) based mass change.
-- User interface (under construction).
+Several demo programs are under the direction `./demo/` for users to quickly use and verify.
+User can config the relevant parameters in the corresponding location or an independent JSON file.
+Detailed module usage and related scientific explanations will be provided in later chapters.

+1. `./demo/data_collecting/demoCollectL2Data.py` provides an example of collecting GRACE Level 2 products, including auxiliary files such as GAX and low-degrees products.
+   User can config the collecting parameters from the jason file in `./setting/data_collection/CollectL2Data.json`.
+   Other necessary files for this program are provided at https://under.constraction.
+2. `./demo/post_processing/demoPostProcessing.py` provides an example for the post-processing of GRACE data.
+3. `./demo/uncertainty_estimation/demoErrorI.py` provides an example for the propagation of GRACE error ( variance-covariance matrix) during the post-processing.
+4. `./demo/uncertainty_estimation/demoErrorII.py` provides an example for the TCH estimation of GRACE signals.
+5. `./demo/uncertainty_estimation/demoErrorIII.py` provides an example post-processing statistical uncertainty of GRACE signals.

-# Functional Module Description
+# Functional Module Description and Usage

 ## Class SHC

 ## Class GRID

+# Additional Scientific Descriptions

 ## Data Collection